afrantzeskakis/convive-3/replit.md

 ## Overview

 This repository contains Convive - a comprehensive dining and networking platform featuring AI-powered culinary intelligence with wine enrichment and recipe analysis capabilities.
 The system features a 5-stage AI enrichment pipeline that transforms basic wine lists into comprehensive, restaurant-grade content with professional tasting notes, food pairings, and prestige analysis.
+Recently added Wine Concierge Tool - a mobile-first wine recommendation system that helps restaurant servers find and compare wines based on guest preferences using AI-powered semantic matching.

 ## System Architecture